suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.AUTHENTIC: Cryptographic Authenticity {#req-sec-authentic}

 The authenticity of an update MUST be demonstrable.
 Typically, this means that updates must be digitally signed.
-Because the manifest contains information about how to install the update, the manifest's authenticity MUST also be demonstrable.
+Because the manifest contains information about how to install the update, the manifest's authenticity must also be demonstrable.
 To reduce the overhead required for validation, the manifest contains the cryptographic digest of the firmware image, rather than a second digital signature.
 The authenticity of the manifest can be verified with a digital signature or Message Authentication Code.
 The authenticity of the firmware image is tied to the manifest by the use of a cryptographic digest of the firmware image.

 Mitigates: [THREAT.IMG.NON_AUTH](#threat-img-unauthenticated), [THREAT.NET.ONPATH](#threat-net-onpath)